 While many companies using voice-picking solutions today also are running a WMS from RedPrairie, Manhattan Associates and other leading providers, most companies using voice do not have a Tier 1 WMS.
 Since Lucas first began providing voice-directed warehouse optimization solutions in 1998, most of the companies that have installed our software have not had a Tier 1 WMS.
 Many have had ERP systems, in-house inventory systems, or legacy WM packages.

-Whatever systems you have in place, we'll work with you to ensure that our optimization solutions enhance the processes that are working for you and improves the ones that aren't.
-In many cases, this means providing mobile applications that your current system won't support on its own.
+Whatever warehouse management software and systems you have in place, we’ll work with you to ensure that our optimization solutions enhance the processes that are working for you and improve the ones that aren’t.
+In many cases, this means providing mobile applications that your current system won’t support on its own.
 Because of our flexible integration options, no matter what systems you have in place, Lucas can help.

 Ultimately, the decision of whether to implement voice or a new WMS first is going to depend on your warehouse: how it’s run, how it should be run, and what your goals are for the upgrade.
 Many companies choose to implement voice-directed solutions before upgrading or replacing their WMS, as voice can be deployed in a fraction of the time of a new WMS, while driving immediate operational improvements.
 This approach has the added benefit of easing your transition to a new WMS in the future, as hourly associates will face no change in their work processes even as back-end systems change.